 8.Payment and Default

-Customers using credit facilities offered by third parties as featured on the Website, In Branch or advised by telephone by LycaFly, agree to be bound by those terms and conditions including the strict payment schedules set out by such third parties.
+8.5 Where a Customer opts to use the credit facilities offered by third parties as featured on the Website, in Branch or advised by telephone by LycaFly, Customers irrevocably agree to be bound by those terms and conditions including the strict payment schedules set out by such third parties.